 Razor understood how reciprocity works.
-He gave us joy, excitement and a unique experience.
-We gave him food, safety and the only fresh watermelon he would ever have in his life, I’m sure.
+He gave us joy, excitement, and a unique experience.
+We gave him food, safety, and the only fresh watermelon he would ever have in his life.
 There was a relaxed, understated love exchange.

-Yes, I claim that scavenger bird loved us; and he loved us as I wish we could love one another – without the need to claim, change, control or chain.
+Yes, I claim that scavenger bird loved us.
+He loved us as I wish we could love one another – without the need to claim, change, control or chain.
 There was no attachment or neediness.
 No dramatic You complete me, I’ll die without you.

 He expected no less from us.

 We had no claim on him, no impact on his self-esteem (he was as confident and unchangeable as the sun), and we certainly had no wish to tame or chain his self-contained, untethered, free spirit.

 There’s a lesson in Razor’s outlook, a lesson I’ve only just assimilated.

 I know I’ve begun to think about what animals teach me.
 They have qualities and characteristics that present opportunities for us to learn about ourselves, about how we function in this world, about the restrictions and demands we sink into so quickly.
 Do you agree?

 More than eight years have passed since Razor took his glossy black feathers and white muscle vest up to the sky.
 He is undoubtedly a Big Bad Boss in organized crime by now.
 Smuggling star dust and selling frosty charisma on the black market.

 I wouldn’t call what he was a pet.
 He was a feathered guru with sinister, stridently exacting undertones.